zhengave121/Portfolio-Projects/README.md

 # Portfolio-Projects

-This repository will hold all of the code, queries, and links from the projects I create.
+This Repository will hold all of the Projects I create.